This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 You can also prepay online and collect a SIM from KLIA2 airport.
 Just remember to make sure your phone is not locked to your local network provider before purchasing one.

 Alternatively if you do not want to change your sim card then renting a pocket WIFI device might be for you.
-We’ve used them multiple times and love that we can both connect our devices to it, however the downside to the Malaysian ones is that there is a data allowance of 1GB per day.
+We’ve used them multiple times and love that we can both connect our devices to it.
 Pre-order one online with Klook for collection when you arrive at either KLIA or KLIA2 airport in Kuala Lumpur.

 - Exploring Kuala Lumpur from above – KL Tower and Eco Forest Park